gozdeisildak/Supervised-Machine-Learning-Techniques/README.md

 # Supervised-Machine-Learning-Techniques
-Online Shoppers Purchasing Intention Dataset was trained,Supervised Machine Learning Techniques was implemented and results were analized,compared by using R and reported.
+Online Shoppers Purchasing Intention Dataset was trained,Supervised Machine Learning Techniques was implemented with R programming language and results were analized,compared and reported.